seanses/rust-gearhash/README.md

 [FastCDC](https://www.usenix.org/node/196197) algorithm.

-The implementation provided in this crate consists of both a simple, scalar variant, as well as optimized versions for the SSE4.2 and AVX2 instruction sets.
+The implementation provided in this crate consists of both a simple, scalar variant, as well as optimized versions for the SSE4.2, AVX2 and Neon (not well tested) instruction sets.

 ## Usage